divx118/cifs/README.md

  * If you create a mountpoint in ~/Downloads this will not show up in the files app and also not in the chroot.
 It will only be browsable on the commandline in a chrosh shell.

-After that that we can start the mount with
+After that we can start the mount with
 ```
 $ sudo mountcifs start
 ```